Growth Vs Value Investing

 Key Learning Points

-- The concept of growth vs. value investing requires fundamental stock analysis and determining both the stocks fair price and upside potential
+- The concept of growth vs. value investing requires fundamental stock analysis and determining both the stock fair price and upside potential

 - Growth stocks offer investors the potential to outperform the broader market as a result of higher projected future earnings